FeatureBaseDB/www/content/whitepaper/whitepaper.md

 ---
-title: Pilosa: A Technical Overview
+title: "Pilosa: A Technical Overview"
-author:
-- name: Pilosa Engineering
+author: Pilosa Engineering Team
-  affiliation: Pilosa
-  email: dev@pilosa.com
 date: July 2018
+bibliography: example.bib
+abstract: 'This document will introduce you to the Pilosa distributed index.'
+titlepage: true
 ...

 # Introduction